Fun Stuff/Life Hacks Home Improvement Projects Yard and Outdoor DIY YouTube

 Spread the love

-It’s August.
-It’s been averaging 102 degrees Fahrenheit where I live.
-Not having some good air conditioning in your vehicle can be pretty rough.
 When my A/C stopped working on the left side of my car, I knew it was time to recharge it.
-Recharging your A/C is a really easy process and only takes five or ten minutes.
+Recharging your A/C is an easy process and takes five or ten minutes.
 Here’s how it’s done.

 1. Turn Your A/C on High for 3-4 Minutes

-Put your A/C on all the way cold, recirculating and the highest setting.
+Put your A/C on all the way cold, recirculating, and the highest setting.
 Let it run for 3-4 minutes at least before proceeding to the next step.
 This ensures that your system will be attempting to draw the refrigerant through the pipes, which is what we want.

-2. Locate Your Low Pressure Service Port
+2. Locate Your Low-Pressure Service Port

 3. Use the A/C Gauge to Determine Your Current Pressure